David Wilson (criminologist): Media

-Wilson appeared on BBC Radio 4's Ramblings series on 1 October 2020, walking with Clare Balding from Wicken, Northamptonshire to Leckhampstead, Buckinghamshire whilst discussing his life.
+Wilson appeared on BBC Radio 4's Ramblings series on 1 October 2020, walking with Clare Balding from Wicken, Northamptonshire to Leckhampstead, Buckinghamshire whilst discussing his life and the murder of Margaret McLaughlin in Carluke, Lanarkshire,.

-Wilson gives public lectures and delivers lectures for schools through the company CrimiKnowledge.
+Wilson gives public lectures and delivers lectures for schools through the company Ecademi.
+He has made several theatre tours – most recently in 2024 with the novelist Marcel Theroux.
 In 2016 the TV drama Dark Angel attributed his book Mary Ann Cotton: Britain's First Female Serial Killer as its inspiration.

 Personal life

 Wilson is married to Anne, a practising lawyer.
 The couple live in Buckinghamshire and have two children.
+He played and still enjoys watching rugby and supports Northampton Saints and Glasgow Warriors.